What is Spanish colonial art?

 ‘Study the literature, art and history, and make trips to view the original settings — some of which are in less travelled regions of South America.
 You will soon see that there are differences, for instance, between the exuberant style of the High Andes and the more conservative one preferred in coastal Lima.’

 Why collect Spanish colonial art?

 Collecting is of course a very personal journey.
-Those who choose to collect Spanish colonial art will probably find the experience — as Richard and Roberta Huber have done — to be incredibly fulfilling.
+Those who choose to collect Spanish colonial art will probably find it an incredibly fulfilling experience — as Richard and Roberta Huber have.

 ‘Looking back over our 45-plus years of collecting we find it interesting to review the many strange and off-the-beaten-track places where we have found treasures,’ the Hubers have said.
 ‘It goes from dealers and auction houses in São Paulo and Rio de Janeiro, Buenos Aires, La Paz, Santiago, Mexico City and New York to London, Madrid, Lisbon, Porto, Manila, Stockholm, Austin, and many other more hidden locations.
 Virtually every piece in our collection has a “backstory” about how we tracked it down and acquired it.
 It has been fun and immensely educational.’